MailTape/MailTape-v1/_posts/2014-12-07-Fragments.md

 ---

 <p id="introduction">
 This morning, here's a Mailtape inspired by [Fragments](https://www.facebook.com/frgmntsmusic "Fragments' Facebook Page").
 If you're not waking up in a good mood by the end of this sunday selection, we can't do anything for you.
-Enjoy the lively rhythm of these tracks and you will be powered for the day. </p>
+Enjoy the lively rhythm of these tracks and you will be powered for the rest of the day. </p>

 # Ethearal vibes

 Fragments' music is all about freedom.
 Impossible to put them inside a tiny little box that defines a musical genre.
 Without any words, they express their own poetry.
 You just have to close your eyes and imagine a magical land made of their music.

+Their morning selection is a perfect mirror to how eclectic their inspirations are.
+From the soaring chorus to the kind piano melody.
+You just have to let your mind wander.

 # Fragments' morning inspiration